Difference Between Big Data and Data Science

-Big Data: It is huge, large or voluminous data, information or the relevant statistics acquired by the large organizations and ventures.
-Many software and data storage created and prepared as it is difficult to compute the big data manually.
+Big Data: It is huge, large, or voluminous data, information, or the relevant statistics acquired by large organizations and ventures.
+Many software and data storages is created and prepared as it is difficult to compute the big data manually.
 It is used to discover patterns and trends and make decisions related to human behavior and interaction technology.

-Data Science: Data Science is a field or domain which includes and involves working with a huge amount of data and uses it for building predictive, prescriptive and prescriptive analytical models.
-It’s about digging, capturing, (building the model) analyzing(validating the model) and utilizing the data(deploying the best model).
+Data Science: Data Science is a field or domain which includes and involves working with a huge amount of data and using it for building predictive, prescriptive, and prescriptive analytical models.
+It’s about digging, capturing, (building the model) analyzing(validating the model), and utilizing the data(deploying the best model).
 It is an intersection of Data and computing.
 It is a blend of the field of Computer Science, Business, and Statistics together.

 Below is a table of differences between Big Data and Data Science:

 |Data Science is an area.||Big Data is a technique to collect, maintain and process huge information.|